uma-victor1/vue-mf/README.md

 # vue-mf

-A project built to explain Micro frontends and it can be used in a Vue project.
+A project built to explain Micro frontends and how it can be used in a Vue project.